Gamification and Simulation Learning Software: Benefits, Risks, Examples

 - Collection of achievements and awards

-Simulations model a certain segment of the reality (an activity, a community, or a phenomenon), which is essential to the learning problem.
-These models have to copy the reality to the tiniest details.
+Simulations model a certain segment of reality essential to the learning problem.
+For example, it can model an activity, a community, or a phenomenon.
+These models have to copy reality to the tiniest details.

-Unlike games, simulations must include such elements as:
+Unlike games, simulations must include the following elements:

 - Realistic tasks organized step-by-step